 Studying abroad is a significant game-changer that would benefit you in many ways.
-Global education is bound to make a big difference in the way you perceive your studies and also yourself.
+Global education is bound to make a big difference in how you perceive your studies and yourself.

 One of the top study destinations you can look at is the United States.

 The United States is perhaps the most common study destination for Indian students.
 It is the ideal destination for students to make a life after graduation.
 The American education system offers flexible and structured courses keeping the student's best interest at heart.
 Every year, the country hosts a considerable number of students from across the world.

 The essential requirement to study in the USA is to have a student visa.
 Before applying for a student visa, all applicants must be accepted and approved by the US Universities.
 Once accepted by the US's educational institutions, they will provide each applicant with the necessary approval documentation to be submitted.

 F1 is the most common type of student visa for the USA.
 If you wish to engage in academic studies in the United States at an accredited college or University, you need F-1 permission.
 You will need an F-1 visa if your course lasts 18 hours or more for a week.